merely-useful/py-rse/index.md

 ## Updating Files When Programs Change {#automate-depend-programs}

-Our current Makefile says that each result file depends only on the corresponding data file.
+Our current Makefile says that each result file depends on the corresponding data file.
-That's not actually true:
+That's not entirely true:
 each result also depends on the program used to generate it.
 If we change our program,
 we should regenerate our results.